todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 ![41-dnu-build-2](Step4/41-dnu-build-2.png)

-Boom!
-OK that's not awesome, but the first screenshot above should make it obvious.
+That's not awesome.
+The first screenshot above should make the fix obvious.
+For some background information [see here](https://github.com/aspnet/Home/issues/1104).

 ```
 dnu build --framework dnxcore50